ethpm/ethpm-spec/README.md

 it does provide those using this package with they data they would need to interact with an instance of this contract without having to regenerate this information from source.

+### Package which uses a Reusable Contract from a depenency

+For our next example we'll be creating a package includes the `standard-token` contract from our previous example as a dependency and includes a deployed version of the `StandardToken` contract in the Release Manifest.
+This will be our first package which includes the `deployments` section which is the location in the Release Lockfile where information about deployed contract instances is found.

+Our package will be called `piper-coin` and will not contain any source files since it merely makes use of the contracts from the `standard-token` package.